 Live at home for as long as possible.
 I know it’s not good for your social life, but living with Mom and Dad after graduating from high school will save you lots of money in rent, utilities, food and other living expenses that you can use to help cover college, or business start-up expenses .
 It will also give you a head start on your retirement savings.
 You’re welcome.

-Know what you want to do in life before you go to college.
+Know what you want to do before you go to college.
 College is so much more expensive today than when I went to school.
 If you expect me to help defray some of your expenses, figure out what you want to do before committing yourself to an expensive university.
 Otherwise, you risk earning a worthless college degree that’s guaranteed to result in a poor return on your investment.
-By the way, there’s no need to rush; you can always attend a community college until you get things figured out.
+By the way, there’s no need to rush — you can always attend a community college until you get things figured out.

 Before you buy a house, rent.
 Home ownership comes with big risks and responsibilities, which is why it’s not for everyone.
 There are lots of financial and personal factors involved in choosing whether to ultimately buy or rent.
 If you aren’t living at home, rent for awhile so you can carefully consider what’s best for you before finally committing.

 Hold off awhile before having kids.
 I’ll keep this short and sweet.
 Although they’re worth every penny, children are notoriously expensive, so spend a year or two enjoying life with your spouse before you decide to start a family.
 Besides, kids, I’m really in no hurry to be a grandpa.
 At least not yet.

 Photo Credit: Clokka